Instant Pot Chicken Tikka Masala Freezer Mealjump to recipe

 - Fresh sliced jalapeno, for garnish

-- Whisk together the tomato paste, tomato sauce, coconut milk, and spices, then pour into a freezer-safe container or Ziploc bag. to a bowl and whisk to combine, then pour into the container with the chicken and freeze.
+- Whisk together the tomato paste, tomato sauce, coconut milk, and spices, then pour into a freezer-safe container or Ziploc bag.
+Add the chicken to the bag and freeze.

 - To cook in the Instant Pot: place the frozen Tikka Masala in the Instant Pot then set to “meat/stew” and adjust the time to cook for 25 minutes*.
 Once the timer goes off, release the pressure on the Instant Pot, then stir in the lime juice.
 Serve over white rice and garnish with cilantro and jalapeno and serve!